logo

 87 cover: UK to New Zealand 87 cover back

 The next cover is franked with two Queen Victoria Jubilee stamps.
 It is postmarked in Bristol on 12 July 1887 and backstamped in Picton on 22 August and so was 42 days in transit.
-It does not have routing instructions.
+It does not have routing instructions, but the Mariposa arrived in Auckland on 18 August having left San Francisco on 29 July.

 The Jubilee stamps had been issued on 1 January 1887.